danielbodnar/awesome-stars/README.md

 - [questdb/questdb](https://github.com/questdb/questdb) - An open source time-series database for fast ingest and SQL queries
 - [timescale/timescaledb](https://github.com/timescale/timescaledb) - An open-source time-series SQL database optimized for fast ingest and complex queries.
 Packaged as a PostgreSQL extension.
 - [coollabsio/coolify](https://github.com/coollabsio/coolify) - An open-source & self-hostable Heroku / Netlify / Vercel alternative.
-- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The distributed streaming database.
-Engineered to offer the simplest and most cost-efficient way for stream processing and management.
+- [risingwavelabs/risingwave](https://github.com/risingwavelabs/risingwave) - The SQL streaming database.
+Engineered to offer the simplest and most cost-efficient way for event stream processing, analytics, and management.
 - [nextacular/nextacular](https://github.com/nextacular/nextacular) - An open-source starter kit that will help you build full-stack multi-tenant SaaS platforms efficiently and help you focus on developing your core SaaS features.
 Built on top of popular and modern tech
 - [matomo-org/matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
 Matomo lets you easily collect data from website
 - [plausible/analytics](https://github.com/plausible/analytics) - Simple, open source, lightweight (&lt; 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
 - [BuilderIO/partytown](https://github.com/BuilderIO/partytown) - Relocate resource intensive third-party scripts off of the main thread and into a web worker. 🎉
 - [PostHog/posthog](https://github.com/PostHog/posthog) - 🦔 PostHog provides open-source product analytics, session recording, feature flagging and A/B testing that you can self-host.
 - [ClickHouse/ClickHouse](https://github.com/ClickHouse/ClickHouse) - ClickHouse® is a free analytics DBMS for big data
-- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can "truly" self-host.
+- [openreplay/openreplay](https://github.com/openreplay/openreplay) - Session replay and analytics tool you can self-host.
 Ideal for reproducing issues, co-browsing with users and optimizing your product.
 - [OpenVisualCloud/Dockerfiles](https://github.com/OpenVisualCloud/Dockerfiles) - Optimized media, analytics and graphics software stack images.
 Use the dockerfile(s) in your project or as a recipe book for bare metal installation.
 - [pipelinedb/pipelinedb](https://github.com/pipelinedb/pipelinedb) - High-performance time-series aggregation for PostgreSQL
 - [grafana/grafana](https://github.com/grafana/grafana) - The open and composable observability and data visualization platform.
 Visualize metrics, logs, and traces from multiple sources like Prometheus, Loki, Elasticsearch, InfluxDB, Postgres and many more.